LaxarJS/shop-demo/docs/tutorials/03_article_browser_widget.md

 </script>
 ```

-Let us now look at the features of the article-browser-widget widget, and extend the component accordingly.
+Let us now look at the features of the article-browser-widget widget, and implement the component accordingly.

 ### The Features of the article-browser-widget